sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LaTeX support file to use the WASY2 fonts
+Short desc    : LaTeX support file to use the WASY2 fonts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The wasy (Waldi Symbol) font by Roland Waldi provides many
+Descript     : The wasy (Waldi Symbol) font by Roland Waldi provides many
              : glyphs like male and female symbols and astronomical symbols,
              : as well as the complete lasy font set and other odds and ends.
              : This package implements an easy to use interface for these